-May Delays Crucial Vote On Draft Brexit Deal Amid Doubts About Its Prospects
+Theresa May Delays Critical Vote On Brexit Deal Amid Fears Of Its Defeat

+"From listening to those views," she continued after the noise in the chamber ebbed, "it is clear that while there is broad support for many of the key aspects of the deal, on one issue — the Northern Ireland backstop — there remains widespread and deep concern.
+As a result, if we held the vote tomorrow, the deal would be rejected by a significant margin."

+May did not immediately set a new date for the vote.
+She faces some looming deadlines, however.
+The prime minister must submit a final deal for parliamentary approval by Jan.
+21, 2019, and the U.K. is set to leave the EU — regardless of whether a deal is in hand — on March 29.

-More than a year and a half ago, British Prime Minister Theresa May invoked Article 50 of the treaty that established the European Union, declaring the U.K.'s intention to become the first member to leave the international bloc.
-At the time, the move seemed to be a crossing of the Rubicon, an indelible step toward departure.
+That marks two years from the moment May invoked Article 50 of the treaty that established the European Union, declaring the U.K.'s intention to become the first member to leave the international bloc.
+The declaration of intent set the formal gears of Brexit in motion — and at the time, appeared to be a crossing of the Rubicon, an indelible step toward departure.

-Now, the EU's highest court says the U.K. can cross back if it wants.
+But on Monday, just hours before May's address to Parliament, the EU's highest court ruled that the U.K. can cross back if it wants.

-The Court of Justice of the European Union ruled Monday that the U.K. is allowed to reverse its decision to notify the EU of its intent to leave — and to do so entirely on its own, without the consent of the bloc's other member states.
+The Court of Justice of the European Union said Monday that the U.K. is allowed to reverse its decision to notify the EU of its intent to leave — and to do so entirely on its own, without the consent of the bloc's other member states.

-That window for the U.K. is open so long as it hasn't implemented a final Brexit agreement with the EU — and would remain open until Article 50 was due to take effect on March 29, 2019.
+That window for the U.K. is open so long as it hasn't implemented a final Brexit agreement with the EU — and would remain open until Article 50 was due to take effect in March.

 #ECJ: UK is free to unilaterally revoke the notification of its intention to withdraw from the EU – Case C-621/18 Wightman #Brexit pic.twitter.com/KUOI2eQ48C— EU Court of Justice (@EUCourtPress) December 10, 2018